Almost coherent modules and almost coherent sheaves: Almost commutative algebra

 By construction, $M/N$ is almost finitely generated and, therefore, almost finitely presented by Lemma~\ref{lemma:almost-noetherian-almost-fg-almost-fp}.
 So Lemma~\ref{main-almost}~\ref{main-almost-3} implies that $N$ is almost finitely generated. \end{proof}

 \begin{cor} Let $R$ be an almost noetherian ring.
-Then $R$ is almost coherent. \end{cor} \begin{proof} Lemma~\ref{almost-coh-module} guarantees that it suffices to show that every finitely generated sub-module of $R_!$ is almost finitely presented $R_!\simeq \widetilde{\m}$ is almost finitely generated and every finitely generated sub-module of $R_!$ is almost finitely presented.
+Then $R$ is almost coherent. \end{cor} \begin{proof} Lemma~\ref{almost-coh-module} guarantees that it suffices to show that $R_!\simeq \widetilde{\m}$ is almost finitely generated and every finitely generated sub-module of $R_!$ is almost finitely presented.
 The first property is trivial since $R_!$ is almost isomorphic to $R$, and the second one follows from Lemma~\ref{lemma:almost-noetherian-almost-fg-almost-fp}. \end{proof}

 \begin{cor} Let $R$ be an almost noetherian ring.
 Then an $R$-module $M$ (resp. an $R^a$-module $M^a$) is almost coherent if and only if it is almost finitely generated. \end{cor} \begin{proof} It suffices to prove the claim for an honest $R$-module $M$.
 Corollary~\ref{cor:almost-noetherian-almost-coherent} and Corollary~\ref{acoh-fp-coh-2} imply that $M$ is almost coherent if and only if it is almost finitely presented.
 Now Lemma~\ref{lemma:almost-noetherian-almost-fg-almost-fp} says that $M$ is almost finitely presented if and only if it is almost finitely generated.
 This finishes the proof. \end{proof}